allthingssecurity/PhotoGen/README.md

 ## Download
 For face encoder, you need to manually download via this [URL](https://github.com/deepinsight/insightface/issues/1896#issuecomment-1023867304) to `models/antelopev2` as the default link is invalid.
-Once you have prepared all models, the folder tree should be like:
 Make sure the antelopev2.zip is unizipped to antelopev2 dir under model dir.
 For my demo I have mounted google drive and unzipped antelopev2 under /content/drive/MyDrive/models.
 You can choose own directory structure if you want.